 The nearby wishing tree and fishing village are other popular spots that can offer you more scenic varieties.

 Tip – if you want the green landscapes of the paddy fields, go between March and May, or between September and November.
-Meanwhile, the time between June and December is perfect for a golden-yellowish scenery.
+Meanwhile, the time between June and December is perfect for golden-yellowish scenery.

 3. Sultan Abdul Samad building, Kuala Lumpur